cogdog/ds106bank/README.md

 1. Upload the **ds106banker** and the **wp-bootstrap** directories to your site's wp-content/themes directory.
 Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
 You will have to create a zip file for each theme folder.
 2. Activate the **ds106banker** theme.
 3. Install Wp-Ratings and/or Feed Wordpress plugins according to the way you plan to use the theme.
-4. Create holding pages for the Main Index, the form to add examples, and a form for creating new "things" (see below)
+4. Create holding pages for the Main Index, the form to add examples, and a form for creating new "things" (see below).
+Be sure to choose the appropriate Theme Template to create the functionality for each.
 5. Set the theme options (detailed in length below).
 Find the **Assignment Bank Options** listed both under the **Appearance** settings in the Wordpress Dashboard, or via the admin nav bar.
 6. Customize the site menus.
 The theme provides a few shortcodes you can use on any page or sidebar.
 7. Other Suggested plugins